simOne3107/R4CogPsy/README.md

 [1] 1.39
 ```

 In addition to integers, variables can also contain non-numeric elements in **R**.
-To create strings in **R**, we must use quotation marks:
+To create string variables in **R**, we must use quotation marks:

 ```r
 variable1 <- "This entire sentence is a variable."